AguaClara/Textbook/Rapid_Mix/RM_Design.rst

     h_e = \left(\frac{A_{exp}}{A_{con}} -1 \right)^2 \, \frac{\bar  v_{exp}^2}{2g}

-where con = contracted control surface and exp = expanded control surface.
+Where con = contracted control surface and exp = expanded control surface.
 We can solve the head loss equation for the dimensions of the contractions.
 First, solve for the area ratio

 .. math::